Announcing jasminejs-mode 1.0

 Motivation

 I created this mode out of necessity.
 While writing Jasmine tests I found myself performing the same actions over and over again.
-Specifically, inside a large test suite I would focus a single test or group of tests to run using the iit
+Specifically, inside a large test suite I would focus a single test or group of tests to run using the iit and ddescribe conventions.

 Usage

-, you can use the four major commands.
+With the default prefix keys, C-c C-j, you can use the four major commands.

-.
+My intention was to create keybindings with symmetry.
+Notice that the prefix key is C-c C-j.
 To me this is my mental reminder that I mean jasmine mode.
-Next, each comman either targets an it
+Next, each comman either targets an it or describe expression.
+With each command you can focus or set the expression to pending.

 Installing